Mandiant Advantage for Splunk

 Complete the form according to the following table.

 Correlation parameters Mandatory or Optional Description Enable Event Matching Mandatory Selecting this checkbox will enable Saved Searches for Indicator to Event Matching.
 Data Models To Match Mandatory Saved searches corresponding to the selected Splunk CIM data models to be used for event matching.
 Enable Notable Alerts Optional Check this box to enable the creation of Notable Alerts.
 Notable Alerts are created from Mandiant Threat Intelligence Correlation matches.
 Exclude Unattributed Optional Select if Correlation matches without attribution to a Malware Family or Threat Actor should be considered for Notable Alert creation.
 Minimum Confidence Score Optional The lowest score of an indicator to be considered a match when creating a Notable Alert.
 Exclude Actions Optional A comma-separated list of Action field values that should cause a match to be excluded from creating a Notable Alert.
 For example, if Notable Alerts should not be created for events that have an Action of blocked.
 Exclude Categories Optional The threat categories that should cause a match to be excluded from creating a Notable Alert.
 For example, alerts for an event matching an indicator categorized as Spam should not be created.
 Severity Definition Optional If Mandiant IC-Score is selected, severity will be calculated based on Mandiant's Indicator Confidence Score (IC-Score).
 1. 1.
 The IC-Score is a measure of confidence that the indicator is malicious and is not always reflective of criticality or urgency.
-For more information, see Understanding IC-Score .
+For more information, see Understanding Google TI Score .

 -